 A New Way to Avoid Mandatory Minimum Sentences

-By Zachary Margulis-Ohnuma Criminal cases in federal court are driven by mandatory minimum sentences.
+By Zachary Margulis-Ohnuma Federal criminal cases in court are driven by mandatory minimum sentences.
 Drugs, guns, child pornography and sex trafficking (among others) all carry mandatory minimum sentences which used to mean that, if the government has the evidence and won’t let you plead to a lesser crime, you do the time.
-That just might have changed […]
+That just might have changed …

 Gov. Andrew Cuomo announces executive clemency for ZMOLAW client